 - Then, statutory documents, as well as the passports or other ID documents of the shareholders and directors of the company, are also required to be filled with the Turkish Companies Registry,

 - What activities the company involves in may obtain you certain licenses,

-After the registration of a Joint-Stock company in Turkey, the company requires to organize annual general meetings every three months from the end of the fiscal year.
-If you want assistance in establishing a Joint-Stock Company in Turkey, it’s advised to contact a Turkish legal representative.
+After registering a joint-stock company in Turkey, the company requires organizing annual general meetings every three months from the end of the fiscal year.
+If you want assistance in establishing a joint-stock company in Turkey, it’s advised to contact a Turkish legal representative.

 What are the requirements to Establish a Joint-Stock Company in Turkey?

-The foreign investors interested in opening a large business in Turkey usually prefer to register a Joint-Stock Company in Turkey where some conditions are required to be fulfilled to make their company registered under Turkish Law.
+The foreign investors interested in opening a large business in Turkey usually prefer to register a joint-stock company in Turkey where some conditions must be fulfilled to make their company registered under Turkish Law.
 These conditions have already been discussed above.
 Please read them thoroughly.

-In the shareholders’ meeting, certain decisions are taken towards the activities of the company.
+In the shareholders’ meeting, certain decisions are taken towards the company’s activities.
 The auditors and the accountant are appointed.
-It’s always recommended to go for Turkish citizens for mentioned positions because they can easily understand Turkish and communicate with Turkish people more effectively.
+It’s always recommended to go for Turkish citizens for mentioned positions to understand Turkish easily and communicate with Turkish people more effectively.
 You must hire individuals who know what regulations are required to be followed in the Turkish market.